Why Westerschelde?

 - I am familiar with the waterway, harbours and some of the ships.

-Implementations:
+Map Implementations:

-#1: firebase AIS
+#1: Westerschelde AIS

 Green Computing

 The backends run on a headless Raspberry Pi 4, that consumes less than 5 Watts of power.
+Server health, as well as ship database timestamps are displayed alternately on a low power 20x4 LCD display for monitoring.

 Why conceive a homemade AIS viewer?

-As ever so often, the project spiraled out of hand, starting off from a sailing skipper's interest in the technical principles and data structures of AIS, including the peculiar 6 bit encoding.
+As ever so often, the project spiraled out of hand, starting off from a sailing skipper's interest in the technical principles and data structures of AIS, including the peculiar 6-bit encoding.

-Once a working solution, depending on proprietary services, was at hand, the idea of a second implementation with open source tools was born.
+Once a working solution, depending on proprietary google cloud infrastructure was finished, the idea of implementing this project purely with open-source tools was a logical next step.

 All very basic.